About 200 million years ago, all the continents were connected together as one giant supercontinent known as Pangaea.

-Over time, these continents have broken apart.
+Over time, these continents have broken apart into 7 continents and 5 oceans.
 We know they were together because it’s not only that continents fit together like a puzzle…

 But we’ve found the same types of rocks on the west coast of Africa and the east coast of South America.
 This means they must’ve formed when the continents were together.